usgs/ps2ff/README.md

 Program Details
 ---------------

-`run_ps2ff` produces tables of Repi-to-Rjb ratios and variances.
+`run_ps2ff` produces tables of Rjb-to-Repi or Rrup-to-Repi ratios and variances.
 The parameters in the config file are:

 - `NP` The number of processors (cores) to use.
 Minimum 1.